 The single EQ pots and tops of the stacked pots are 6mm and the bottom of the EQ stacked pots are 8mm.

 The Flex Core preamp itself is solderless.
-There is no need to solder grounding wire to the pots or the circuit boards.
-The only soldering that might be required is the lengthening of the battery wires to fit inside a battery cavity.
+Usually, there is no need to solder grounding wire to the pots or the circuit boards.
+In some cases, if the shielding in the bass or the connection from the bridge ground is causing a grounding issue, then you might need to add additional grounding.
+Most of the time, the only soldering that might be required is the lengthening of the battery wires to fit inside a battery cavity.

 The Flex Core preamp ships with a battery connector that is for 2 x 9 volt batteries (18 volts) but will function perfectly as a single 9 volt system.
 To convert your 18 volt battery connector to 9 volts, simply take a small flathead screwdriver and gently lift the wire retainers to pull the left 3 wires from the connector clip.
 They should release easily and have a small metal insert attached to the end of the wire.
 Set aside the extra 9 volt battery clip.
 Take the single black wire from the remaining battery connector clip and insert it into the far left retainer.